Ed Leede

-Edward Horst Leede (July 17, 1927 – February 24, 2018) was an American former professional basketball player.
-Leede was selected in the third round in the 1949 BAA Draft by the Providence Steamrollers.
+Edward Horst Leede (July 17, 1927 – February 24, 2018) was an American professional basketball player.
+Leede was selected in the third round in the 1949 BAA draft by the Providence Steamrollers.
 He played for the Boston Celtics, however, during his two-year BAA/NBA career.
 Dartmouth College, his alma mater, named their basketball arena after him.
 He would earn an MBA at Harvard Business School.

 He died on February 24, 2018, at the age of 90.